Sin-tel/tessera/notes.md

 debugger where you can type lua commands and monitor variables (pretty print tables, maybe even with a foldable UI) (command palette?)

-use scancode instead of keycode custom keyboard shortcut config?
+custom keyboard shortcut config?

 spiral fft (maybe even something like harmonic CQT)

 correct LUFS loudness monitoring

-tonewheel emulation
-* (mod pitch by noise bandpassed at some division of pitch )
-* motor synth uses 7 cycles / rotation
-* slightly non-linear optical transfer function + lowpass filter (different a/r)

 synth where osc is nonlinear system

-experiment with noise types and shaping
-  - grainy, pink, velvet etc

 some kind of simple but nice polysynth with good MPE
  - phase dist?